ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Altibase 3rd Party Connector Guide.md

 ![println1](media/DBeaver/println1.png)

-[ File ] → [ 설정 ]
+[ File ] → [ Properties ]

 ![println2](media/DBeaver/println2.png)

-[ Altibase settings ] → [ Datasource settings ] → Check the "Enable DBMS Output" checkbox in the 기타.
+Click on [ Altibase settings ] →  Check "Datasource settings" → Check the "Enable DBMS Output"

 ![println3](media/DBeaver/println3.png)

-In the SQL script window of the database connection for which users changed the settings, click the "서버 출력 내용 보기" button.
-After that, when users execute a SQL statement, the server output will be displayed in the Output tab.
+In the SQL script window of the database connection for which users changed the settings, click the "Show server output" button.
+After that, when users execute the SQL statement, the server output will be displayed in the Output tab.